Dating Violence: How To Respond To Domestic Violence And Abuse

 Intimate partner and sexual violence is any unwanted sexual advance perpetrated by one party in the relationship.
 Intimate partner and sexual violence include rape and assault.
 Still, they can also include other sexual behavior such as pressuring and initiating violence, sexual contact while one party is asleep, intoxicated, or otherwise incapable of consenting.
 While sexual violence is often treated as though it is primarily violence against women, it is a false notion that men cannot be raped.
 Sexual violence can be compounded with gaslighting and neglect in these instances.

-Why does dating violence happen?
+Why does domestic violence happen?

 Dating violence often occurs as a perfect storm of grooming (intentional or unintentional), emotional or mental instability, and manipulation of one party to control the other.
 The precise reason for teen dating violence or adult dating abuse remains muddled, much in how violence as a whole is impossible to determine with any definitive reasoning.
 People who inflict dating violence often possess unhealthy attitudes stemming from childhood and may feel as though they are uniquely exempt from appropriate behaviors or may inaccurately believe that they are owed emotional, sexual, or physical obedience.
 Dating violence—including teen dating violence—is not relegated to a single “type” of person, though it may be more common among certain socioeconomic backgrounds and ages.
 Teen dating violence does have more risk factors, including gender and partner age differences; violence against women is particularly pronounced in teen dating violence, especially when a male partner is substantially older.